-- it is required for FIPS 140-2 validation, - it allows individuals and organizations to determine whether the cryptographic module, as implemented, satisfies the stated security policy, and - it describes the capabilities, protection, and access rights provided by the cryptographic module, allowing individuals and organizations to determine whether it will meet their security requirements.
+- It is required for FIPS 140-2 validation. - It allows individuals and organizations to determine whether the Qualcomm Pseudo Random Number Generator, as implemented, satisfies the stated security policy. - It describes the capabilities, protections, and access rights provided by the Qualcomm Pseudo Random Number Generator.
+This essential information will help individuals and organizations determine whether the Qualcomm Pseudo Random Number Generator will meet their security requirements.